Designing, building, inventing, and collaborating are at the core of Tufts engineering. Our School of Engineering offers sixteen majors to explore:

 Once you decide on your major, you will be assigned a major advisor in your department or program who will guide you through the process of fulfilling course requirements and perhaps completing a senior capstone or thesis.
 Your major advisor may also prove invaluable to helping you find relevant internships and research opportunities.
 If you plan on continuing your education in graduate or professional school, your major advisor can be of great help in that effort, too.

-Engineering students are also supported by the Associate Dean of Undergraduate Advising and an engineering Student Success Advisor.
+Engineering students are also supported by the Dean of Academic Advising and Undergraduate Studies and an engineering academic advisor.
 These advisors assist with course planning and major exploration, campus life questions, university resources, and much more.
 You can learn more about these resources by clicking here.